EntCollNet/BugFlow/modules/module_1A.md

 Define metrics that can be measured to assess success of workflows using this module (reference specific TaskIDs).

 ## Outreach Opportunities:
-List outreach opportunities that arise in workflows using this module (reference specific TaskIDs).
+List outreach opportunities and that arise in workflows using this module (reference specific TaskIDs).

 ## Exemplar Workflows:
 List of examplar workflows organized by database type.